An abysmal 4% of organizations consider their internet-connected devices and associated technologies secure. Four. Percent.

 The only way that your teams can protect against these attacks is if you have full visibility into the asset’s entire lifecycle and accurate data that informs each stage.

 It’s a vicious cycle.
 IT leaders can’t protect assets they don’t know about.
 Their current tools don’t deliver that asset data.
-So, until they find a solution to solve that conundrum, they’re left flying blind as they try to fight off dangerous attacks–and protect their organizations from the very real consequences those breaches have.
+So, until they find a solution to solve that conundrum, they’re left operating with a Trust Gap that attackers have already mapped. –ones that come with very real consequences.

 There's a reason that IT leaders so strongly warn against non-IT-approved devices and software and, especially in recent years, are taking such greater measures to expand visibility into every asset.
 They know the heavy toll attacks take on their efforts, credibility, and the business as a whole.